Vilna Ghetto: 1941: Establishment of the ghetto

 In order to pacify the predominantly poorer Jewish quarter in the Vilnius Old Town and force the rest of the more affluent Jewish residents into the new German-envisioned ghetto, the Nazis staged – as a pretext – the Great Provocation incident on 31 August 1941, led by SS Einsatzkommando 9 Oberscharführer Horst Schweinberger under orders from Gebietskommissar of the Vilnius municipality, Hans Christian Hingst, and Franz Murer, Hingst's deputy for Jewish affairs under "provisional directives" of Reichskommissar Hinrich Lohse.

-Murer, Hingst, and Vilnius mayor Karolis Dabulevičius selected the site for the future ghetto and staged a distant sniping at German soldiers in front of a cinema, from a window on the corner of Stiklių (Glezer, meaning Szklana in Polish) and Didžioji (Wielka, Great Street in Polish, hence the name for the event) streets, by two Lithuanians in civilian clothes who had broken into an apartment belonging to Jews.
-The Lithuanians fled the apartment, then returned with awaiting German soldiers, captured two Jews, accused them of firing on the German soldiers, beat them and then shot them on the spot.
-Stiklių and Mėsinių (Jatkowa) streets were ransacked by the local militia, and Jews were beaten up.
+Murer, Hingst, and Vilnius mayor Karolis Dabulevičius selected the site for the future ghetto and staged a distant sniping at German soldiers in front of a cinema.
+The charade was enacted from a window on the corner of Stiklių Street (Glezer, meaning Szklana in Polish) and Didžioji Street (Wielka, Great Street in Polish).
+Hence, the name 'Wielka' to describe the event that occurred on the streets.
+As part of the deception two Lithuanians in civilian clothes broke into an apartment belonging to Jews.
+The Lithuanians then fled the apartment.
+Then they returned with awaiting German soldiers that captured two Jews, accusing them of firing on the German soldiers.
+They beat them and then shot them on the spot.
+Stiklių and Mėsinių (Jatkowa) streets were ransacked by the local militia and the Lithuanian auxiliary police, while other Jews were beaten up.

-At night, in "retaliation", all Jews were driven out of the neighborhood the Nazis had selected as the future ghetto territory, street by street, and the next day, the women and children on remaining streets were seized while the men were at work.
-Men at workplaces were also seized.
+At night, in "retaliation", all Jews were driven out of the neighborhood the Nazis had selected as the future ghetto territory, forcing the people out street by street.
+Over the next day they rounded up the women and children on the remaining streets while the men were seized at work.
+Men with specific trades and at privileged workplaces were also seized.
 Jews were taken to Lukiškės Prison, then to Paneriai, also known as Ponary (or Ponar), where they were murdered between 1 September and 3 September.
 5,000 to 10,000 people were murdered, including ten members of the Judenrat.
 The objective was to clear an area for the establishment of a ghetto to imprison all the Jews of Vilnius and its suburbs.